varunishg/tizen-docs/docs/application/native/guides/ui/dali/progressbar-n.md

 ## Overview

 The ProgressBar has two modes to represent the progress.
-The default mode is Determinate mode.

-- **Determinate mode** is to show a specific quantity of progress occurred.
-If you want to set the amount of progress, then set `PROGRESS_VALUE` property.
-If not supplied, the default value is 0.
+- **Determinate mode** shows a specific quantity of progress occurred.
+Use the PROGRESS_VALUE variable to set a specific percentage (number).
+This is the default mode.
+If this value is not user-specified, the default is taken as 0.

+ ![Determinate mode](./media/determinated_progress.png)
  *Figure: Determinate progress bar*
- ![Determinate mode](./media/determinated_progress.png)

-- **Indeterminate mode** is to show the progress without a specific amount of progress indicated.
-If you want to indicate an indeterminate progress bar, then set `INDETERMINATE` enabled.
-You can also show an animation using `INDETERMINATE_VISUAL_ANIMATION` property.
+- **Indeterminate mode** shows the progress without any specific percentage of progress indicated.
+If you want to indicate an indeterminate progress bar, then set the INDETERMINATE mode to enabled.
+You can also show an animation using the INDETERMINATE_VISUAL_ANIMATION property.

+ ![Indeterminate mode](./media/indeterminated_progress.png)
  *Figure: Indeterminate progress bar*
- ![Indeterminate mode](./media/indeterminated_progress.png)

 <a name="1"></a>
 ## ProgressBar events